sova-org/Sova/doc/define-languages/define-languages.typ

 Arguments x and y are inputs and z is an output.
 It is expected that x and y are two numbers of the same type (Int, Float or Dur).
 If this is not the case:
-- if z is a float, an int or a duration, they will both be casted to the type of z,
-- else if x is a number y will be casted to the type of x,
+- if x is a number y will be casted to the type of x,
 - else if y is a number x will be casted to the type of y,
 - else they will both be casted to Int.
 The result of the operation will be casted to the type of z (if needed).